abpframework/eShopOnAbp/README.md

   ```

 ### Certificate Expiration
-If the cerficiate is expired you'll see following error:
+If the certificate is expired, you'll see the following error:

 <!-- Make it smaller with 320px height  -->
 <img src="docs/images/ssl-error.png" height="320"/>

 Generating a new certificate will fix that issue.
-To generate new one,
+To generate a new one,

 - Remove `etc/dev-cert/localhost.pfx`